Frequently Asked Questions

 Chewing gum is not allowed in school.

 Yes School Holiday dates can always be found on our website, and we will also be sending letters to all students and their parents to update the start dates, times and arrangements for September.
 Copies of letters sent out will be posted on the website, too.
 The letter will inform students which Focus group they have been placed in.
-Students will have been placed in a Focus group with at least one of the names given on their Admission Forms.
+Whenever possible, students will have been placed in a Focus group with at least one of the names given on their Admission Forms.